 The main purpose of the Midi and Audio Track Setup panel is to specify the audio method used for playback on each staff of your score along with playback channel and/or bank, playback transposition, starting patch number, stereo position and track volume.
 All tracks in this panel are referenced to the corresponding staff ID (which is the number that appears at the right edge of each staff).

-When you create a new score, the Audio method specified in the Sound/MIDI pane fo the Preference panel is used for all staves in the score.
+When you create a new score, the Audio method specified in the Sound/MIDI pane of the Preference panel is used for all staves in the score.
 You can open the Track Setup panel at any time in order to change the audio output method or to modify any of the other playback setting.

-For each Staff ID, you can set the Midi/Quicktime channel that the notes on the staff will be sent to, the playback transpositon for that staff, the MIDI bank that the staff i s associated with and the patch number that will be sent when that staff is played back.
-The MIDI bank is indicated by a letter "a" through "h", and corresponds to the MIDI out ports that have been set up in the Sound/MIDI pane of the preference panel - if desired each output port can be designated as a different MIDI bank.
-Each row also has a button which allows a Quicktime patch to be set from the panel that allows you to choose the Quicktime instrument, and the Quicktime instrument name is displayed.Choose the Playback Method
+For each Staff ID, you can set the Midi/DLS channel that the notes on the staff will be sent to, the playback transpositon for that staff, the MIDI bank that the staff is associated with and the patch number that will be sent when that staff is played back.
+The MIDI bank is indicated by a letter "a" through "h", and corresponds to the MIDI out ports that have been set up in the MidiPorts panel - if desired each output port can be designated as a different MIDI bank.
+Each row also has a button which allows a DLS isntrument to be set from the panel that allows you to choose the from the available DLS instruments, and the instrument name is displayed.Choose the Playback Method

 First you should choose which playback method you would like to use for each track (i.e. staff) of your score.
-Use the pull-down menu at the right of the panel to choose one of the following choices:| MIDI | play sounds on an external MIDI device (or through interapplication MIDI) |
+Use the pull-down menu at the right of the panel to choose one of the following choices:MIDI | play sounds on an external MIDI device (or through interapplication MIDI) |

-| Apple DLS 1 - Apple DLS 6 | use one of the 6 Apple DLS Players (with Quicktime sounds or other installed sound banks) |
+Apple DLS 1 - Apple DLS 6 | use one of the 6 Apple DLS Players (with Quicktime sounds or other installed sound banks) |

-| Audio Units | use Audio Unit components as setup in the Audio Units panel |
+Audio Unit 1 - Audio Unit 6 | use one of the 6 Audio Unit components as setup in the Audio Units panel |

-| Audio Track | playback embedded audio files |
+Audio Track | playback embedded audio files |

-| Net Message | send messages through a network to a computer running MAX/MSP |
+Net Message | send messages through a network to a computer running MAX/MSP |

-| Off | no playback will occur on that track |
+Off | no playback will occur on that track |

-If you want to change all tracks to a different playback method, click on the corresponding check button above the column of pull-down menus.
+If you want to change all tracks to a different playback method, click on the corresponding button above the column of pull-down menus.

 Set Channels and Banks